“What role can Mozilla play in catalyzing data governance infrastructure, services, and support?”

 There is no obvious or single path forward for Mozilla, an organization with a huge breadth of digital, data, and activist infrastructure.
 Or, rather, the path that Mozilla takes won’t be because of an idea or an outside consultant, it will be because of its internal leadership, capacities, and prioritization.
 It will be down to the politics that Mozilla chooses, whether through omission or commission.

 Ultimately, data governance is an important requirement for trustworthy technology, of any kind.
 But data governance is the equivalent of a ‘diet and exercise’ prescription for how to solve a digital rights problem - it’s not easy or convenient, but it’s a proven, obvious, and effective way to build legitimacy.
 By contrast, most of the data economy wants a ‘magic pill’ approach - a box to check to validate whatever their intended use of data is.
 That tendency pushes the envelope of what’s possible in data-driven systems, but also leads to a lot of wasted time, hurt people, and disillusionment with the idea of ‘perfect’ (or even ‘fit-for-democracy’) digital systems.
-And so, as Mozilla’s work in data governance grows, it will growingly face the parallel challenges of building high-integrity, rights-affecting relationships with a clear, enforceable base of integrity and reverse-engineering mechanisms of governance and rights realization into digital ecosystems.
+And so, as Mozilla’s work in data governance grows, it will growingly face the parallel challenges of building high-integrity, rights-affecting relationships with a clear, enforceable base of accountability and reverse-engineering mechanisms of governance and rights realization into digital ecosystems.
 In many ways, it’s building the ecosystem capacity that the open source movement hoped would occur naturally, and returning to a more humble vision for what data can and should do, for whom, and how.
 That is, I believe, the most important role that Mozilla can play in catalyzing the digital rights ecosystem, but time will tell whether they agree.

 This project didn’t make those choices for Mozilla, in the same way that a coach can’t run the miles for you.
 But I’m hopeful that we set out a plan to get off the data governance couch and start running.
 And, if history’s any judge, Mozilla will find its stride in no time - driven by the incredible digital rights community behind it.
 After all, building high-integrity digital relationships is a marathon, not a sprint, and Mozilla’s been running for decades.